What Is Climate-Controlled Storage?

 A climate-controlled unit doesn’t just provide a protective environment for your belongings.
 It also makes visiting your storage unit on hot and cold days more comfortable.
 In addition, because most storage units with climate control are located inside a storage facility (rather than accessible outdoors), there’s another layer of privacy and safety for you and your stored items.

-Do You Need Climate Control?
+Do You Need Climate-Controlled Storage?

 - Gaming systems